STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Introduction

 \section{Introduction}

-With the rapid advancement of 3D deep learning technologies and their widespread adoption in safety-critical intelligent systems such as autonomous driving, robotics, and augmented reality \cite{3d2,3d3,3d4}, the security vulnerabilities of these systems have become increasingly concerning.
+With the rapid advancement of 3D deep learning technologies and their widespread adoption in safety-critical intelligent systems such as autonomous driving, robotics, and augmented reality \cite{3d2,3d3,3d4}, security vulnerabilities in these systems have become increasingly concerning.
 Among various security threats, \emph{backdoor attacks} pose particularly insidious risks to 3D deep learning models.
-These attacks involve implanting hidden malicious functionality during the training phase, which remains dormant during normal operation but can be activated by specific trigger patterns during inference.
-The threat is especially pronounced in 3D applications due to the common practice of using third-party training data, pre-trained models, and cloud-based training services, any of which could be compromised by adversaries.
+In such attacks, adversaries embed specific trigger patterns into a subset of point clouds during training, enabling malicious behavior to be activated when the trigger is present during inference.
+Backdoor attacks can be executed under either \emph{dirty-label} or \emph{clean-label} settings.
+In dirty-label attacks, trigger-embedded samples are mislabeled as a target class during training, whereas in clean-label attacks, the ground-truth labels are preserved throughout the training phase.
+The threat of backdoor attacks is especially severe in 3D applications, given the common reliance on third-party training data, pre-trained models, and cloud-based training services---each of which presents a potential vector for adversarial compromise.

-Current research on 3D backdoor attacks has primarily focused on \emph{one-to-one} attack paradigms, where a single trigger pattern is designed to cause the model to misclassify any input containing it as a specific target class determined during the training phase.
-Notable works in this domain include PointBA \cite{li2021pointba}, which introduces orientation and interaction triggers for point clouds; IRBA \cite{gao2024irba}, which employs weighted local transformations for imperceptible and robust attacks; and frequency-domain based approaches \cite{wang2022invisible} that enhance stealthiness through spectral manipulations.
-While these methods have demonstrated impressive attack success rates, they share a fundamental limitation: the attack is confined at inference to misclassifying inputs into the sole target class determined during training.
-This constraint significantly reduces the attack flexibility and practicality in real-world scenarios where attackers may need to target multiple classes simultaneously.